 A thorough review of the listed risk factors (i.e., positive family history, sex, breech positioning, conditions leading to a tighter intrauterine space) should help guide the examiner’s suspicion for DDH when screening.

 Hip examination is recommended to be performed on all infants during routine clinical examinations.
 Hip instability in the neonate is classically screened via the Barlow and Ortolani tests, with the infant in a supine position2:

 Barlow test, click of exit maneuver, which screens for dislocation of a non-displaced hip.7

 - The examiner adducts the flexed hip and gently pushes the thigh posteriorly to try and dislocate the femoral head.

 - The test is positive if the hip is felt to slide out of the acetabulum.

-Ortolani test, which screens for dislocation by trying to reduce a dislocated femoral head.
+Ortolani test, click of entry maneuver, which screens for dislocation by trying to reduce a dislocated femoral head.7

 - Grasping the child’s thigh between the thumb and index finger, the examiner lifts the greater trochanter with the 4th and 5th fingers while simultaneously abducting the hip.